laseq/wdi-project-1/README.md

 Placing the ships on the grid was a challenge because they needed to be placed completely within the grid while not overlapping any other ships.
 The positions of the ship sprite images on the grid were absolutely positioned and rotated into place.

+The code below shows the logic for finding spots to place the ships in on the grid.

 ```
 Game.placeShipsOnGrid = function placeShipsOnGrid(){
   // Cycle through the player's and the computer's ships